-So, to educate those who are already wet shave converts, and to sway those who aren’t, we turned to Edward Bodenham, the director of perfumery for Floris and the latest in a long line of the nearly 300-year-old family-run business, for his top tips.
+So, to educate those who are already wet shave converts, and to sway those who aren’t, we turned to Edward Bodenham, the director of perfumery at Floris, for his top tips.
 For Bodenham, as with any discerning gent, his morning shave is a ritual — and just as important a morning undertaking as a hearty breakfast and cup of coffee.

-So reach for your razor and open your ears, and listen to why nothing beats a wet shave…
+So reach for your razor, open your ears and listen to why nothing beats a wet shave…

 Wash and exfoliate your face with warm water